katharinalisalin/demo-bug-template/docs/Documentation/contribution.md

 ## Exchanging

+If you have questions or problems

+there's no need to open an issue as

-If you have questions and want to get in contact with the community, you have two options.
+ and would like to get in contact with the community, you have two options.

 - [discussion board]: Our discussion boars the first